bitst0rm-pub/Formatter/README.md

 Key features:

-- Support for more than 2 major programming languages
+- Support for more than 2 major programming languages.
-- Capability to format entire file, single or multi selections
+- Capability to format entire file, single or multi selections.
-- Capability to format entire folder recursively
+- Capability to format entire folder recursively.
-- Works with both saved and unsaved files
+- Works with both saved and unsaved files.
-- Capability to format on Save
+- Capability to format on Save.
-- Capability to format on Paste
+- Capability to format on Paste.
-- Shared config files available for each 3rd-party plugin
+- Shared config files available for each 3rd-party plugin.
-- Displays real-time word and character counts
+- Displays real-time word and character counts.
-- Automatically remembers and restores text position
+- Automatically remembers and restores text position.
 - Customizable through the integration of your own modules. _see_ [Development](#development)
-- Open source and works offline
+- Open source and works offline.

 _Formatter in action..._